 4. Driving record.
 Moving violations and accidents will cause your insurance premiums to rise.
 VanCleave says most insurance companies look back for three to five years for tickets, car insurance claims and your history of accidents.

 5. Age.
-Younger drivers with less experience typically have the most expensive car insurance premiums because they have more accidents than older, more experienced drivers, says VanCleave.
+Car insurance for teens is more expensive because young drivers with less experience typically have the most expensive car insurance premiums because they have more accidents than older, more experienced drivers, says VanCleave.

 6. Gender.
 Men generally pay more for car insurance than women because women have fewer accidents and claims, says VanCleave.